 Many gardeners are now fertilising their lawn during autumn in order to keep it protected and nurtured during the harsh weather Winter months can bring.

-There are 2 options for Winter fertilisers, liquid or palletised fertiliser.
-LIQUID: Autumn/Winter acts a Winter tonic feeding the lawn natural seaweed and iron nutrients.
-SLOW RELEASE: Autumn/Winter Feed will strengthen grass roots and leaves to give protection throughout the Winter resulting in a healthier sward the following Spring.
+There are 2 options for winter fertilisers, SLOW RELEASE: Autumn/Winter will strengthen grass roots and leaves to give protection throughout the Winter resulting in a healthier sward the following Spring across four months.
+QUICK RELEASE: Autumn / Winter will provide feed coverage to help your lawn fend off frost and winter diseases over 6 weeks.

 View our range of fertilisers here.